jdillard/sphinx-sitemap/README.rst

 Setting up URL Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Use `sitemap_validator` to setup URL validation, where a dictionary of lists is used to validate one or more URLS for a given build based on the ``language`` and ``version``.
+Use ``sitemap_validator`` to setup URL validation, where a dictionary of lists is used to validate one or more URLS for a given build.

+The keys for the dictionary are a concatenation of the `language`_ and `version`_ config values for that build.
 For example:

 .. code-block:: python